Parineethakr/Art-Gallery-Management-System/SQL_QUERY.md

 # SQL Queries for DBMS Report

-This document contains all the SQL queries used in the Art Gallery Management System, organized by category for your project report.
+This document contains all the SQL queries used in the Art Gallery Management System, organized by category.

 ## 1. DDL Commands (Data Definition Language)